Albert Fish: Trial and execution

 Gallagher cross-examined Wertham on whether Fish knew the difference between right and wrong.
 He responded that he did know but that it was a perverted knowledge based on his opinions of sin, atonement, and religion and thus was an "insane knowledge".
 The defense called two more psychiatrists to support Wertham's findings.
 The first of four rebuttal witnesses was Menas Gregory, the former manager of the Bellevue Hospital, where Fish was treated during 1930.
 He testified that Fish was abnormal but sane.
 Under cross-examination, Dempsey asked if coprophilia, urophilia, and pedophilia indicated a sane or insane person.
 Gregory replied that such a person was not "mentally sick" and that these were common perversions that were "socially perfectly alright" and that Fish was "no different from millions of other people", some very prominent and successful, who had the "very same" perversions.

 The next witness was the resident physician at The Tombs, Perry Lichtenstein.
 Dempsey objected to a doctor with no training in psychiatry testifying on the issue of sanity, but Justice Close overruled on the basis that the jury could decide what weight to give a prison doctor.
 When asked whether Fish's causing himself pain indicated a mental condition, Lichtenstein replied, "That is not masochism", as he was only "punishing himself to get sexual gratification".
 The next witness, Charles Lambert, testified that coprophilia was a common practice and that religious cannibalism may be psychopathic but "was a matter of taste" and not evidence of a psychosis.
 The last witness, James Vavasour, repeated Lambert's opinion.
 Another defense witness was Mary Nicholas, Fish's 17-year-old stepdaughter.
 She described how Fish taught her and her brothers and sisters several games involving overtones of masochism and child molestation.

 None of the jurors doubted that Fish was insane, but ultimately, as one later explained, they felt he should be executed anyway.
 They found him to be sane and guilty, and the judge sentenced the defendant to death by electrocution.
 Fish arrived at prison in March 1935, and was executed on January 16, 1936, in the electric chair at Sing Sing.
 He entered the chamber at 11:06 p.m. and was pronounced dead three minutes later.
 He was buried in the Sing Sing Prison Cemetery.
 Fish is said to have helped the executioner position the electrodes on his body.
 His last words were reportedly, "I don't even know why I'm here."
-According to one witness present, it took two jolts before Fish died, creating the rumor that the apparatus was short-circuited by the needles that Fish inserted into his body.
+According to one witness present, it took two jolts before Fish died, creating the rumor that the apparatus was short-circuited by the needles that Fish had inserted into his body.
 These rumors were later regarded as untrue, as Fish reportedly died in the same fashion and time frame as others in the electric chair.